Vladikavkaz

 The city is an industrial and transportation centre.
 Manufactured products include processed zinc and lead, machinery, chemicals, clothing and food products.

 Etymology

-The Russian-language name Vladikavkaz literally means "ruler of the Caucasus".

-The Ossetian name Dzæwdžyqæw literally means " settlement").
+The name Vladikavkaz, derived from Russian, literally means 'ruler of the Caucasus'.
+The Ossetian name Dzæudžyqæu literally means 'Dzaug's settlement', where qæu ('village') is a cognate of the Khotanese Saka word āguv ('village') and the Avestan word gava ('district').